 Energy Development Corporation (EDC) is the Lopez Group’s global and diversified renewable energy company.
-With over 40 years of pioneering sustainable practices, it is the Philippines’ leading 100% renewable energy producer with an installed capacity of 1,476.59 MW that accounts for almost 20% of the country’s total installed RE capacity.
-With geothermal as its primary source of power, EDC’s 1,181.80 MW provides 61.30% of the country’s total installed geothermal capacity.
+With over 40 years of pioneering sustainable practices, it is the Philippines’ leading 100% renewable energy producer with an installed capacity of 1,480.19 MW which accounts for about 20% of the country’s total installed RE capacity With geothermal its primary source of power, EDC’s 1185.40 MW provides around 61% of the country’s total installed geothermal capacity.

 To be the leading global geothermal energy company and key provider of clean, renewable 24/7 energy.